ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #show-glb-pool-options}

 GLB_POOL_ID
-:   The ID of global load balancer pool.
+:   The ID of the global load balancer pool.
 Required.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #show-glb-pool-examples}

-Show the details of GLB pool `17b5962d775c646f3f9725cbc7a53df4`.
+Show the details of the GLB pool `17b5962d775c646f3f9725cbc7a53df4`.

 ```sh
 ibmcloud dns glb-pool 17b5962d775c646f3f9725cbc7a53df4 -i "dns-demo"